 Yes, lectures will be scheduled to provide the occasional three or four day weekends.
-There will be three trips organized as part of the program (cost included in program fee) and enough free time for students to engage in own travel in Europe.
+There will be at least 3 group trips organized as part of the program (cost included in program fee) and enough free time for students to engage in their own European travel.

 What is the cost involved?

-The cost to participate in the Math in Europe program consists of:
+The costs to participate in the Math in Europe program are:

-- Fee for three Waterloo courses (the amount is identical to the one paid if you took the same courses in Waterloo) *this is not included in the program fee
+- Fees for 3 University of Waterloo courses (the amount is identical to the cost if you took the same courses in Waterloo) *this is not included in the program fee

 - About $1,000 to $1,500 for airfare (Toronto-Rome, Rome-Montpellier, Montpellier-Toronto, or your chosen return destination) *not included in the program fee

 - €4500 (about $6,800 CAD) Program Fee.
 This fee includes:

 - Accommodation in Rome and Montpellier

-- All organized trips (accommodation and transportation included)
+- All organized group trips (accommodation and transportation included)